-Tom Grilk, a regular member of the Boston Athletic Association since 1987, became Executive Director of the B.A.A. in January 2011.
+Tom Grilk, a regular member of the Boston Athletic Association since 1987, was named the Chief Executive Officer in 2016.
 He served as president of the B.A.A.
-Board of Governors from 2003 until 2011.
+Board of Governors from 2003 until 2011, and Executive Director from 2011 until 2016.
 He is focused on maintaining the traditions that have fostered more than a century of achievement at the B.A.A., while pursuing innovations that will keep the organization and the Boston Marathon at the forefront of athletic excellence and community service going forward.

 He was first elected to the B.A.A.
 Board of Governors in 1990 and served as a vice president starting in 1995, prior to being elected president.
 During his tenure and leadership, he has worked with the B.A.A.
 Board and staff to strengthen the B.A.A. as an organization, especially from a managerial perspective.
 He has also worked with the Board in shaping the B.A.A.'s short and long-term development across all areas of the B.A.A.’s activity: the conduct of athletic events, the operation of community service initiatives, and the training and development of athletes.